JackKelly/zarr_cloud_benchmarks/README.md

 ## Instrumenting Zarr readers

+I'd also like to try instrumenting these Zarr readers to create precise timelines of when each chunk passes to the next step in the pipeline:

+1. Send GET request.
+2. Receive first byte from the network.
+3. Receive last byte from the network.
+4. Start decompression.
+5. Copy decompressed chunk into final array.

-I'd also like to try instrumenting these Zarr readers to create precise timelines of when each chunk passes to the next step in the pipeline.
-For example, an optimal Zarr reader might work something like this (assuming we artificially limit parallelism so that no more than two chunks can be processed at once (to make it easier to visualise).
-In practice we'll probably want more like 100 network requests to be in flight at any given moment.)
+For example, an optimal Zarr reader might submit GET requests in quick succession, and maintain about 100 network requests in flight at any given moment, and overlap decompression with network IO.
+The timeline of this "optimal" Zarr reader might look something like this (assuming we artificially limit parallelism so that no more than two chunks can be processed at once, to make it easier to visualise):

 ```
        |---------------------> time -------------------->